What props will I need for the Practical Strength courses? If I don't have something, can I still participate?

-Can I join the Practical Strength - Group Training community without taking the Foundations courses?
+Can I join the Progressions without taking the Foundations course?

-I highly recommend taking Foundations 1-3 prior to starting Practical Strength Group Training.
-The Foundations courses lay the essential base of strength for movements required Group Training.
+I highly recommend taking Foundations for two to three months prior to starting the Progressions workouts.
+The Foundations training provides you the essential base of strength for movements required in Progressions.

 I have pain.
 Can you tell me what is causing it?

 Unfortunately, the causes of pain are very nuanced and require an individual assessment.
 Please make an appointment with your doctor (MD) and or see your physical therapist with questions related to pain.